CursosAlbertoBasalo/qindel-clean_lead-23_02/src/3-behavioral/1-strategy/strategy.md

 ### Tasks

-- [ ] Create a strategy to choose a logger based on the environment
+- [ ] Create a strategy to choose a logger based on the entry level

 - [ ] Create a strategy to choose a payment method based on the user preferences